ssnakeoil/java-quizzer/README.md

-# javascript-quizzer
+# Javascript API Quizzer

-Quiz powered by JavaScript!
+## Description
+Test your knowledge with this quiz powered by JavaScript!
+Highscores are stored and retrieved locally!
+Questions are updating the DOM.

+## Installation
+Link to the quiz [here](link)!